 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Samyang 35mm F1.4 is the longer of the two lenses at 112mm.
 The Sony DT 35mm F1.8 SAM with a length of 52mm, is 60mm shorter.
 On the other hand, the Sony DT 35mm F1.8 SAM has a larger diameter of 70mm compared to the Samyang 35mm F1.4's 63mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sony DT 35mm F1.8 SAM weighs 170g, which means it is 490g (74%) lighter than the Samyang 35mm F1.4 which has a weight of 660g.

 Below you can find the dimension and weight table of the Wideangle Prime Lenses in Sony Alpha Mount for size comparison purposes.

-Wideangle Prime Lenses in Sony Alpha Mount for Size Comparison
+Wideangle Lenses in Sony Alpha Mount for Size Comparison

 Both the Sony DT 35mm F1.8 SAM and the Samyang 35mm F1.4 has the same Sony Alpha lens mount.
 Some of the latest released cameras that are compatible with the Sony Alpha lenses are Sony A68, Sony A77 II and Sony A58.